An ongoing IRS Installment Plan doesn't extend the IRS Statute of Limitations period for the collection of debt.

 2. When will the IRS Statute of Limitations period end.

-It often makes sense to simply negotiate the Installment Agreement and wait for the Statute to kill the debt.
+It often makes sense to simply negotiate an "Ability to Pay" Installment Agreement and wait for the Statute to run.

 Mr. Smith owes the IRS $60,000.00 related to a failure to pay tax on an investment he cashed out in 2007.
 He filed his return in April 2008 timely and just recently the IRS began to levy his paycheck.